TankerHQ/sdk-js/README.md

 const fileKit = new FileKit({ appId });

-// Retrieve the private identities from your server (or use FakeAuthentication, see below) const email = 'alice@example.com';
+// Retrieve the tanker identities from your server (or use FakeAuthentication, see below) const email = 'alice@example.com';
-const privateIdentity = { permanentIdentity, provisionalIdentity };
+const tankerIdentity = await yourServer.authenticate(email);

 // Start a FileKit session:
 //   * a verification UI will be automatically displayed if needed
-//   * when start() resolves, the FileKit session is ready await fileKit.start(email, privateIdentity);
+//   * when start() resolves, the FileKit session is ready await fileKit.start(email, { identity: tankerIdentity });

 // Encrypt the clear file locally and upload it to the cloud: const fileId = await fileKit.upload(file, { shareWithUsers, shareWithGroups });

+// Download, decrypt, and save a file to disk await fileKit.downloadToDisk(fileId);

-// Download and decrypt the file locally: const file = await fileKit.download(fileId);
+// Download, decrypt, and get a File object const file = await fileKit.download(fileId);
 ```